-This CO alarm is suitable for use in domestic premises, caravan holiday homes, caravans and motor caravans.
+This CO alarm is suitable for use in domestic premises (caravan holiday homes), caravans, motor caravans and boats.

-The following advice is applicable to all intended applications, there are special instructions at the end of this section relating to positioning in caravan holiday homes, caravans and motor caravans.
+The following advice is applicable to all intended applications, there are special instructions at the end of this section relating to positioning in caravan holiday homes, caravans, motor caravans and boats.